-A one day interactive conference on the psychology of sport performance, motivation and mental training for coaches of youth athletes
+A two-day interactive conference on the psychology of sport performance, motivation and mental training for coaches of youth athletes

 We are offering a full day of intense training with a certified sport psychologist, professional motivational trainers, professional coaches and athletes.
 It’s a unique opportunity to help you take your coaching skills to the next level and maximize your team’s or athlete’s performance